-Not all foods are good for you and choosing the wrong foods can turn a healthy breakfast into a high-calorie, nutrient-poor breakfast quickly.
-Here are some common ways that people ruin a healthy breakfast.
+Not all breakfast foods are good for you and choosing the wrong foods can turn a healthy breakfast into a high-calorie, nutrient-poor mess.

 Making Breakfast Too Sugary